ceyhanismail/Dijkstra_Algorithm/README.md

 ```python
 def dijkstra(current, nodes, distances):
 ```
-This line defines a function called `dijkstra` that takes three parameters: `current`, which represents the starting node for the shortest path search, `nodes`, which is a tuple containing all the nodes in the graph, and `distances`, which is a dictionary representing the graph structure where keys are nodes and values are dictionaries containing neighboring nodes and their respective distances.
+There will be a function called `dijkstra` that takes three parameters: `current`, which represents the starting node for the shortest path search, `nodes`, which is a tuple containing all the nodes in the graph, and `distances`, which is a dictionary representing the graph structure where keys are nodes and values are dictionaries containing neighboring nodes and their respective distances.

 ```python
     unvisited = {node: None for node in nodes}